improvein/dev-challenge/frontend-react/README.md

 # Development Challenge for React

 This challenge aims to evaluate basic skills in React development.
-The idea is to build an simple CRUD website.
+The idea is to build an simple data query website for music bands.

 ## Functionality